1. Molecular characteristics of Boc-Oxyma:

 The Boc-Oxyma system has outstanding performance in terms of atomic economy and green environmental protection:

-① Most of the coupling reactions it participates in are carried out at room temperature, with low energy consumption;
+① Most of the coupling reactions in which it participates are carried out at room temperature, with low energy consumption;

-② Its by-product Oxyma can be recycled and reused, with a high utilization rate and low cost;
+② Its by-product, Oxym, can be recycled and reused, with a high utilization rate and low cost;

-In summary, Boc-Oxyma significantly improves the economic efficiency of synthesis through the characteristics of "one dose for multiple uses", provides a new synthetic idea for peptide synthesis and its industrial production, and has important application value and potential.
+In summary, Boc-Oxyma significantly improves the economic efficiency of synthesis due to its "one dose for multiple uses" characteristics, provides a new synthetic idea for peptide synthesis and industrial production, and has important application value and potential.

-After 22 years of unremitting efforts and accumulation, Highfine Bio has continued to deepen its roots in the field of global peptide synthesis reagents and has now developed into a leading company with extensive customized product coverage capabilities and significant large-scale production advantages.
-It now has the ability to supply Boc-Oxyma products of various specifications to meet the specific needs of various customers.
-We sincerely invite customers who are interested in this product to contact us to learn more about the product details and explore cooperation opportunities.
+After 22 years of relentless efforts and accumulation, Highfine Bio has continued to deepen its roots in the field of global peptide synthesis reagents.
+It has now developed into a leading company with extensive customized product coverage capabilities and significant advantages in large-scale production.
+It can now supply Boc-Oxyma products of various specifications to meet the specific needs of different customers.
+We sincerely invite customers interested in this product to contact us to learn more about the product details and explore potential cooperation opportunities.

 References:

 [1] Robert, AR; Kumar, GR; Jonnalagadda, SB, et al..
-A novel use of Boc-Oxyma as reagent for tert –butoxycarbonylation of amines and amino acid esters[J].
+A novel use of Boc-Oxyma as a reagent for tert-butoxycarbonylation of amines and amino acid esters[J].
 Chemical Data Collections, 2020, 30.